cyberdesignfactory/chesswizard/README.md

 ## TODO

+- Wizard should value developing its pieces, not just material
+- Wizard should avoid checkmate and value checkmating
+- Link to source from production app
 - Have board shrink if necessary for smaller width screens
-- Fully enforce castling rules
-- Wizard should avoid checkmate and value checkmating
-- Wizard should value developing its pieces, not just material
+- Port to re-frame
+- Improve namespaces (cdf.cw.*)
+- Display reason why a move is invalid (when user attempts to select 'to' square)
 - Notation supports disambiguation
+- Wizard could perhaps think more moves ahead when less pieces on the board

+## Rationale

+TODO

 ## License